 You cannot use DNS redirection and instead, must use registry edits.
 If you have a mix of Office versions that can and cannot use DNS redirection, you can either use a combination of DNS redirection and editing the registry, or edit the registry as a single method for all Windows computers.

 Client reconfiguration by using DNS redirection

-This method is suitable only for Windows clients that run Office 2016 (or later) click-to-run desktop apps.
+This method is suitable only for Windows clients that run Office 365 apps and Office 2016 (or later) click-to-run desktop apps.

 Create a DNS SRV record using the following format: